 Project Overview and Phases

-The project will develop through 4 phases, with the help of international experts in the Working Group on Gender Sensitive Water Monitoring Assessment and Reporting
+The project will develop through four phases, with the help of international experts in the Working Group on Sex-Disaggregated Indicators

-- a questionnaire for practitioners on gender-disaggregated interviews and data collection
+- A questionnaire for practitioners on sex-disaggregated data collection.

-The second phase of the project will be devoted to testing the toolkit in the field.
-The collection of gender-disaggregated data in selected pilot areas will be implemented in different world regions in cooperation with national authorities, research institutes, and international organizations.
-Technical staff of national institutions, local practitioners and researchers will carry out gender-disaggregated interviews and surveys in each pilot area.
+The Toolkit is currently ready for pilot testing in the field.
+The collection of sex-disaggregated data in selected pilot areas will be implemented in different world regions in cooperation with national authorities, research institutes, and international organizations.
+Technical staff of national institutions, local practitioners and researchers will collect sex-disaggregated data by use of the questionnaire.

 During the third phase, the indicators and methodology will be validated against fieldwork results.
-The potential to create a global assessment toolkit for gender sensitive water monitoring will be evaluated, on the basis of comparability of data gathered in the field and replicability of the assessment.
+All indicators and methodologies will be analyzed and verified regarding material feasibility, applicability, impact on policies, transformative potential, assessment capability, and effective support to countries.
+The potential to create a global assessment toolkit for gender-sensitive water monitoring will then be evaluated.

-An International Conference on Gender-Disaggregated Water Monitoring, Assessment and Reporting will close PHASE III of the project, and the final results will be widely distributed.
+An international conference on Sex-disaggregated Water Monitoring, Assessment and Reporting will close Phase III of the project, and the final results will be widely distributed.

 A series of training modules on how to collect, monitor and report on gender-sensitive water data will be implemented.
 The modules will be specifically tailored for technical staff of national institutions.

-For info please contact: Francesca Greco, Gender and Water Focal Point at f.greco(at)unesco.org
+For info please contact: Francesca Greco, Gender and Water Focal Point (email@example.com)